Mail-Order Aligners vs. Invisalign Aligners: What You Need to Know

 Yes – over 2,600 unhappy customers have filed complaints with the Better Business Bureau due to poor results with mail-order aligners.
-Some customers saw no improvements at all, where others saw their conditions worsen due to wearing the aligners, as well as other problems like tooth damage or chipping, gum damage, or serious pain.
+Some customers saw no improvements at all, whereas others saw their conditions worsen due to wearing the aligners, as well as other problems like tooth damage or chipping gum damage, or serious pain.

 Without direct supervision by a licensed orthodontist, it may take a long time for a customer to realize their aligners aren’t working properly, and by then there may already be permanent damage to the teeth and gums.
 Because of these risks, the American Association of Orthodontists has issued an advisory warning against using mail-order aligner brands to straighten teeth.